 - 1. If there are no 303(d) listed or TMDL waters located within the Permittee's MS4 area, no monitoring shall be required.
 The SWMPP shall include a determination stating if monitoring is required. - 2.
 If a waterbody within the MS4 jurisdiction is listed on the latest final §303(d) list, or otherwise designated impaired by the Department, or for which a TMDL is approved or established by EPA, during this permit cycle, then the Permittee must implement a monitoring program, within 6 months, to include monitoring that addresses the impairment or TMDL.
-A monitoring plan shall be included with the SWMPP and any revisions to the monitoring program shall be documented in the SWMPP and Annual Report. - 3.
-Proposed monitoring locations, and monitoring frequency shall be described in the monitoring plan with actual locations described in the annual report; - The Permittee must include in the monitoring program any parameters attributed with the latest final §303(d) list or otherwise designated by the Department as impaired or are included in an EPA-approved or EPAestablished TMDL. - Analysis and collection of samples shall be done in accordance with the methods specified at 40 CFR Part 136.
-Where an approved 40 CFR Part 136 does not exist, then a Department approved alternative method may be used. - 6.
+A monitoring plan shall be included in the SWMPP and any revisions to the monitoring program shall be documented in the SWMPP and Annual Report. - 3.
+Proposed monitoring locations, and monitoring frequency shall be described in the monitoring plan with actual locations described in the annual report; - 4.
+The Permittee must include in the monitoring program any parameters attributed with the latest final §303(d) list or otherwise designated by the Department as impaired or are included in an EPA-approved or EPA-established TMDL; - 5.
+Analysis and collection of samples shall be done in accordance with the methods specified at 40 CFR Part 136.
+Where an approved 40 CFR Part 136 does not exist, then a Department approved alternative method may be used; - 6.
 If the Permittee is unable to collect samples due to adverse conditions, the Permittee must submit a description of why samples could not be collected, including available documentation of the event.
-An adverse climatic condition which may prohibit the collection of samples includes weather conditions that create dangerous conditions for personnel (such as local flooding, high winds, hurricane, tornadoes, electrical storms, etc.) or otherwise make the collection of a sample impracticable (drought, extended frozen conditions, etc.).
+An adverse climatic condition which may prohibit the collection of samples includes weather conditions that create dangerous conditions for personnel (such as local flooding, high winds, hurricane, tornadoes, electrical storms, etc.)